zriyansh/signoz.io/blog/2021-05-24-nodejs-opensource-application-monitoring.md

 You need to ensure that you have **Node.js version 12 or newer. **You can download the latest version of Node.js [here](https://nodejs.org/en/download/).
 For the sample application, let's create a basic 'hello world' express.js application.

+If you do not want to follow these steps manually, you can directly check out the <a href="https://github.com/SigNoz/sample-nodejs-app" rel="noopener noreferrer nofollow" target="_blank">GitHub repo</a> of the sample application.
+You can run the app directly after cloning it.
+Check out the details of running the app from the last step in the set of instructions.

+But, it would be better if you follow these steps to understand what's happening.

 1. **Make a directory and install express**<br></br>
    Make a directory for your sample app on your machine.
 Then open up the terminal, navigate to the directory path and install express with the following command:
    ```